 The bay is bordered by The Hazards’ mighty granite peaks that tower 500m above the dazzling waters of Great Oyster Bay.
 These captivating mountain ranges are named after an American whaler, Albert “black” Hazard, captain of a whaling ship active in the area in the 1820s.

 Coles Bay has an array of outdoor activities allowing you to see the pristine environment on a personal level; sea kayaking, cruising to Wineglass Bay, sailing, joining a fishing charter, scenic flights, swimming, bushwalking are to name a few.

-Before you enter the National Park, stop at the Information Centre to buy a day pass.
-You will be provided with a map and the friendly staff share any information relating to how you would like to spend your day.
-The centre itself has many creative displays sharing the heritage and culture of the region, stocks a range of products to buy and has toilets before you start your journey.
+Before you enter the national park, stop at the visitor centre where you will be provided with a map and information about how you can spend your day.
+Inside the centre are many creative displays sharing the heritage and culture of the region.
+They also stock a range of products to buy and have toilet facilities before you start your journey.